soundanalogous/Breakout/README.md

 - An Arduino version Diecimila or newer (Uno, Fio, Mega, Pro, LilyPad, Leonardo, Due, etc).
 - [Teensy 2.0](http://www.pjrc.com/teensy/), Teensy 3.0, Teensy++ 1.0 or 2.0
-- Many Arduino clones / variants should also work
+- Many Arduino clones / variants should also work.
-- See [Test Environment](https://github.com/soundanalogous/Breakout/wiki/Test-Environment) for full list of tested I/O boards
+- See [Test Environment](https://github.com/soundanalogous/Breakout/wiki/Test-Environment) for full list of tested I/O boards.

-*In order to use Breakout with an Arduino Leonardo, Arduino Due or Teensy 3.0 board, you need to update the Firmata library in your Arduino application.
-You can get the latest version of [Firmata here](https://github.com/firmata/arduino).
-Refer to the README for installation instructions.
-Note that the instructions are different for Arduino 1.0.x vs Arduino 1.5.x.*
+*In order to use Breakout with an Arduino Leonardo, Arduino Due or Teensy 3.0 board, you need to install [Arduino 1.5.4](http://arduino.cc/en/Main/Software) or higher.

 OS: